pdfcpu

 Let’s finish up by extending this JSON in order to demonstrate text alignment:

-align is an attribut of text.
+align is an attribute of text.

 The possible values are: left, center, right, justify